 Georgetown Journal of History

 The Georgetown Journal of History is an academic journal run by undergraduates at Georgetown University, and entering its second year of publication.
 They publish undergraduate history work covering all regions and eras.
 Submissions are open to all majors, but must be historically-oriented.
 The deadline for submissions is 11:59 pm on January 15, 2017.
 Please see the website for full submission guidelines.
 Submissions should be emailed (in Microsoft Word format) to firstname.lastname@example.org

 History Matters, Appalachian State UNIVERSITY

 History Matters is an undergraduate history journal, published online annually by the Department of History at Appalachian State University.
 The journal is edited by undergraduates with the help of a faculty board.
-At History Matters, our goal is to publish the best undergraduate historical research possible.
-In doing so, we would like to provide an opportunity for top undergraduates from a variety of schools to be recognized for their work, familiarize them with the publishing process, and encourage student-faculty collaboration.
-We hope that all students who take part in this process will become better writers and self-editors.
-In all of our endeavors, we are committed to publishing the papers of students who have worked hard and deserve recognition.
-We are especially seeking research papers that utilize primary sources.
+At History Matters, their goal is to publish the best undergraduate historical research possible.
+In doing so, they would like to provide an opportunity for top undergraduates from a variety of schools to be recognized for their work, familiarize them with the publishing process, and encourage student-faculty collaboration.
+They hope that all students who take part in this process will become better writers and self-editors.
+In all of their endeavors, they are committed to publishing the papers of students who have worked hard and deserve recognition.
+They are especially seeking research papers that utilize primary sources.
 Submissions are due in January.

 traces: The UNC-Chapel Hill Journal of History